 What will the data be used for?

-The data will be used to assess aspects of the food environment that impact dietary intake, like stores selling healthy foods in your community, and how these aspects differ across Canada.
+The data will be used to understand how the environment impact dietary intake, like stores selling healthy foods in your community, and how the food environment differs across Canada.
 The data will also be used to study how dietary intake and food environments, together, are influenced by other factors like the walkability of your neighbourhood, your physical activity, and other individual factors (e.g., employment).
-In the future, this data will help us understand the relationships between diet and physical activity and health outcomes, including chronic diseases like cancer.
+In the future, this data will help us understand the relationships between diet and physical activity and health outcomes, including chronic diseases like cancer or diabetes.

 Why do the ASA24 and ACT24 recalls take so long to complete?

-We know the ASA24 dietary recall can feel long.
+We know the ASA24 dietary questionnaire can feel long.
 That’s because it’s designed to give a very detailed picture of everything you ate and drank the prior day.
 To do this accurately, the system needs to ask follow-up questions about portion sizes, how foods were prepared, and what ingredients were included.
-For example, a sandwich can be made in many ways – with different breads, fillings, and condiments – and each version is different from a nutrition perspective.
+For example, a sandwich can be made in many ways, with different breads, fillings, and condiments, and each version is different from a nutrition perspective.
 The extra questions help make sure we get it right.
+We’ve all heard “the devil is in the details,” and research will only be able to ask detailed questions about diet and cancer or chronic disease if they have this detailed data available to use.

 How can I learn about the results of the study?

-The study’s results will be shared by the regional cohorts and CanPath through their websites, newsletters, publications, presentations, and social media.
-At the end of the study, participants will receive a report summarizing the diet and physical activity information they provided.
+The study’s results will be shared by the regions and CanPath through their websites, newsletters, publications, presentations, and social media.
+At the end of the study, you will receive a report summarizing the diet and physical activity information you provided.

 Can I be provided with a copy of my informed consent form?